 Whenever heirloom tomatoes are in season, I jump at the chance to buy them.
-These type of tomatoes range in color from gold yellow to purplish-black to green and even striped.
-My favorite, the beefsteak heirloom tomatoes, are sweeter, juicier and have a more succulent flesh than roma tomatoes or other industrially grown tomatoes.
-Pair them with creamy, ripe avocadoes and a peppery cilantro lime dressing and you’ll have a heirloom tomato and avocado salad you’ll fall in love with.
+These type of tomatoes range in color from golden yellow to purplish-black to green and even striped.
+My favorite, the beefsteak heirloom tomatoes, are sweeter, juicier and have a more succulent flesh than Roma tomatoes or other industrially grown tomatoes.
+Pair them with creamy, ripe avocados and a peppery cilantro lime dressing and you’ll have an heirloom tomato and avocado salad you’ll fall in love with.

 **Helpful tips and common mistakes

-Many, many times when I watch a cooking show showcasing a chef and the way he or she prepares his food, the chef mentions how the ingredient should shine in the dish.
+Whenever I watch a cooking show showcasing a chef and the way he or she prepares his food, the chef mentions how the ingredient should shine in the dish.
 If you have a stellar ingredient, you can make a stellar dish.
-One chef accidentally bought a surplus of asparagus and decided to plan a 12 course menu on the produce only to receive rave reviews from critics.
+One chef accidentally bought a surplus of asparagus and decided to plan a 12-course menu based on asparagus only to receive rave reviews from critics.
 Sometimes you don’t even need to do much to the ingredient to make it better, as is shown in this salad.
 All of the ingredients from the tomatoes to the avocado to the cilantro should be picked at its peak to produce the most flavorful salad.
-If all of the items are top-notch quality, the salad should shine on its own.
+If all of the items are top-notch, the salad should shine on its own.

 The cilantro lime dressing I paired the heirloom tomato avocado salad with is one of my favorite dressings.
-I originally made it for portobello fries, than paired it with corn fritters, than with stuffed mushroom caps, and now this salad.
+I originally made it for portobello fries, and have since paired it with corn fritters, stuffed mushroom caps, and now this salad.
 It is incredibly versatile and just darn delicious!
 I did make some modifications to the aioli to make it more of a dressing for this dish.
 A little buttermilk, yogurt in lieu of mayo, fresh limes and cilantro create a salad dressing you’ll want to add to many of your dishes.